Harshsngh07/Hacktoberfest2020/README.md

 # How to Contribute

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [guidelines for contribution](./CONTRIBUTING.md)CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.